 test is done to measure the amount of the

-hormone hCG in blood or urine to see whether a woman
+hormone hCG in blood or urine to see if a woman

 is pregnant.
-HCG may also be measured to see whether cancer of the ovaries or
+HCG may also be measured to see if cancer of the ovaries or

 testicles is present.